 How do we know what’s safe on the internet or if sites are secure when we make payments or put personal information online?
 Today we’ll tell you what HTTPS is and why it’s different from HTTP.
 We’ll also answer the question “how does HTTPS work” and how it keeps you safe.

 HTTP makes the internet run.
-Every computer and every device that goes online takes advantage of this decades old protocol to send and receive data with servers located around the world.
-It’s such an intricate part of our online experience that we often forget the letters are at the beginning of every website address!
+Every computer and every device that goes online takes advantage of this decades-old protocol to send and receive data with servers located around the world.
+It’s such an intricate part of our online experience that we often forget the letters are at the beginning of every website address.

 The details of SSL connections and cryptography keys is enough to make anyone’s head spin.
-Understanding the basics of how HTTPS connections works doesn’t take a computer science degree, however.
+Understanding the basics of how HTTPS connections work, doesn’t take a computer science degree, however.
 Keep reading for a brief explanation of HTTPS and how it makes all of our online lives safer and more secure.

 HTTP – How the Internet Works